Kevin Cash, Don Mattingly win Manager of the Year awards - WHIZ News

 “That decision was not reflective of my confidence in Blake.
 It was very reflective of my confidence in Nick, and that’s (what) I felt was, at the moment, the best chance for us to win the game.”

-Mattingly guided the Marlins to their first playoff appearance since 2003 despite dealing with a COVID-19 outbreak that paused their season and ravaged the roster.
+Mattingly led the Marlins to their first playoff appearance since 2003 despite dealing with a COVID-19 outbreak that paused their season and ravaged the roster.

 The Marlins’ 31-29 record was Mattingly’s first winning season in his fifth year with the club.
 The former New York Yankees first baseman and captain had a winning record in each of his five seasons as manager of the Dodgers.